kubiak-calpoly/csc-437-examples/README.md

 # Examples for CSC 437

-> _NOTE:_ The `main` branch of this repo is a work in progress
-> as I am refactoring the exercises from last quarter.
->
 > If you are enrolled in CSC 437 in the Spring of 2024, I
 > suggest you follow the module-by-module links below to make
 > sure you are looking at the proper branch.